yugr/sortcheck/README.md

 latter std::sort and std::binary\_search are more typical.
 Checking those would be more involved and require compile-time instrumentation (a simple one though).
+CTI would also help with inline implementations of bsearch used in modern Glibc.

 The tool is a proof-of-concept so it's hacky and slower than necessary.
 Still it's quite robust - I've successfully